secretstartups/handbook/support/workflows/internal_requests.html.md

 This typically requires GitLab.com admin access, because you will need to look up the relevant email addresses.

-When creating the ZenDesk ticket, you can use the `GitLab.com::Notices::General Contact Request` macro.
+See the [Sending notices workflow](sending_notices.html) for more details.
+If none of the listed cases apply, you can use the `GitLab.com::Notices::General Contact Request` macro.
 Leave an internal note with a link to the issue.

 ## Repo Size Limit Increases